Audio description: Operation

 Broadcast audio description is typically delivered via an alternate audio track, either as a separate language track containing the narration only (which, if the playback device is capable of doing so, is mixed with the primary audio track automatically, and can have separate volume settings), or on a secondary audio track pre-mixed with the primary track, such as a secondary audio program (SAP).

 Many video on demand (VOD) and streaming platforms host separate assets for the audio-described media, with the soundtrack pre-mixed.
-Despite AD typically being presented as something that can be enabled, as with subtitles, users can encounter problems when trying to turn AD on or off because the underlying media version they require is unavailable.
+Despite AD typically being presented as something that can be enabled (as with subtitles), users can encounter problems when trying to turn AD on or off because the underlying media version they require is unavailable.

 In movie theaters, audio description can be heard using DVS Theatrical and similar systems (including DTS-CSS and Dolby Screentalk).
 Users listen to the description on a wireless headset.
+Audio description is stored in the Digital Cinema Package as "Visually Impaired-Native" (VI-N) audio on Sound Track channel 8.

 In live theaters, patrons also receive the description via a wireless device, a discreet monaural receiver.
 However, the description is provided live by describers located in a booth acoustically insulated from the audience, but from where they have a good view of the performance.
 They make their description which is fed to a small radio transmitter.

-Audio description in Football (Soccer) stadiums
+Audio description in football stadiums

 In 2006, on the occasion of the 2006 FIFA World Cup in Germany, a project was launched with the aim of making the live commentary of a match available to blind and visually impaired football fans in the stadium.
-The project was very well received and had great success.
+The project was very well-received and had great success.
 In 2008, audio description in football was also adopted in Switzerland.
 The radio of FC Basel 1893 was the first club in Switzerland to take up this topic.
 First, FC Basel installed an antenna in St. Jakob Park, which was used to broadcast the radio's live commentary.
 The visually impaired and blind fans could then listen to the commentary via a VHF frequency.
 More and more clubs in the Swiss Super League adopted this concept and today the matches can be heard via audio description in every stadium in Switzerland.
 At St. Jakob-Park in Basel, even without delay via the Internet.
 In the meantime, the outdated technology of FM transmission has been abolished.
 Today, the games are broadcast via cell phone apps.
-In Germany, too, almost every stadium is equipped with this technology.
+In Germany, almost every stadium is also equipped with this technology.